MicrosoftDocs/azure-docs/articles/mysql/migrate/mysql-on-premises-azure-db/04-planning.md

 - Prepare the Azure landing zone.
 Consider using ARM template deployment in case the environment must be torn down and rebuilt quickly.

 - Verify the networking setup.
-Verification should include| connectivity, bandwidth, latency, and firewall configurations.
+Verification should include: connectivity, bandwidth, latency, and firewall configurations.

 - Determine if you're going to use the online or offline data migration strategy.